Cheapest Gusto plan in 2026

 Patriot Basic + Tax wins

 Patriot Basic at $17 + $4 per employee plus the $30 tax-filing add-on is $51 at one employee and $55 at two.
-Gusto Simple is $46 and $52.
-The win is slim.
-Once Patriot Full Service kicks in for active tax filing, Gusto matches.
+Gusto Simple is $55 and $61.
+Patriot keeps the edge, and Patriot Full Service at $37 + $5 stays cheaper than Gusto Simple from there on.

 OnPay matches dollar for dollar